luke10x/property-manager/README.md

 there are shorthand commands to run bash feom within running containers:

     make into-frontend
+    # Here you can run:
+    $ npm run codegen

     make into-backend

     make into-mongo

     make into-mongo-db
     # The last command will log you into mongo client,
     # so you can run mongo commands over there like this:
     > db.getCollection('properties').remove({})